Firearms and Ammunition

 - Checked baggage containing ammunition will be affixed with a special tag, indicating that the bag has been inspected, to avoid delays or confiscation of the baggage at further security controls.

-Rifles must be processed via the Firearm desk and may not form part of your free baggage allowance.
+Rifles and handguns must be processed via the Firearm desk and may not form part of your free baggage allowance.

 A maximum of 5kg of securely packed ammunition per traveller is permitted for carriage as a separate piece of baggage.
 Screening authorities may delay baggage containing ammunition, if it is not declared at check-in and marked with an appropriate tag indicating it has already been inspected.

 Upon arrival customers can proceed to the Firearm Desk to collect firearms.
 Checked baggage containing ammunition may be collected at the normal baggage carousel.
 Ammunition handed in separately may be collected at the Firearm Desk.